We can help with any of your questions

 - What’s better - whole-life or term-life insurance?

 Term Life provides coverage for a specific period of time (the term), such as 10, 20 or 30 years, and are sometimes renewable or extendable or convertible to whole life.
-This type of insurance may be better for those worried about providing for young children than for an older worker with a working spouse, for example.
+This type of insurance may be better for those who are more worried about providing for young children than for an older worker with a working spouse, for example.
 Whole life insurance provides coverage for an entire lifetime and builds cash value that can often be borrowed.
 Other kinds of permanent life insurance include universal, variable and variable universal.
 Whole life typically requires a medical exam.
 It is also generally more expensive initially, but not always if held for a long period of time.
 Which is best depends on your health, age, age of your children, need for savings or long-term health expenses, a mortgage, estate planning, and many other factors.
 Your IIS broker can help answer your questions, assess your situation, and recommend a life insurance plan that is best for you and your family now and in the future.

 - What are some insurance considerations for my business?